Curriculum Mapping and Alignment

 - There should be a balance of the portion of courses that "introduce," "develop," and "master" outcomes; no single mastery level should dominate in the majority of courses.

-- If you are unsure of where a course should be mapped, it helps to contact faculty who teach that course, review their syllabi, or as a last resort look up the course description in the academic catalog.
+- If you are unsure of where a course should be mapped, it helps to contact faculty who teach that course, review their syllabi, or as a last resort look up the course description in the academic catalog (link to the current catalog is available on our home page).

 - Avoid trying to map every outcome to every course and be realistic with where you map each outcome.